 NOTE: Any axis freed within a CNC program should not be used in that program afterwards.
-Incorrect positioning may result.
+Incorrect positioning and/or restoration of power may result.
+Also, there are times when power is applied to an axis automatically, like when starting a job or when entering an MDI prompt.